 If one of the judges wants to warn (yellow card) or disqualify (red card) a competitor, he/she informs the other(s) and the matter will be decided on together.
-Preferably the chief judge (chairman of the judging team) will show the card, if he/she is in the ring.
+Preferably, the chief judge (chairman of the judging team) will show the card if he/she is in the ring.

-14.3 Moving up and moving down:
+14.3 Moving up and moving down

-A dog that has achieved excellent (1st prize) in a class, in any country applying these rules and guidelines may move up to the next class.
+A dog that has achieved an Excellent (1st prize) score in a class, in any country applying these rules and guidelines may move up to the next class.